ravl1084/TJ2PDF/README.md

 Usage
 -----
-1. Include the following in your TJP file:
+1. Include the following at the end of your TJP file:
 <pre>
        taskreport printout "Print" {
             formats csv